serverpod/serverpod_docs/docs/05-concepts/05-database/09-pagination.md

 );
 ```

+In the example we fetch the first 10 companies.

 ## Offset

 The `offset` parameter determines the starting point from which to retrieve records.
 It essentially skips the first `n` records.

-**Example**:
-Skip the first 30 companies and then retrieve the next 10:

 ```dart
 var companies = await Company.db.find(